|Best for the Money||Bubba Fishing Pliers||Check Price||

 Why It Made the Cut

-This product is made to do one thing: open split rings and slide on new hooks, blades or other terminal tackle.
+As the best split ring fishing pliers, this product is made to do one thing: open split rings and slide on new hooks, blades or other terminal tackle.
 And it completes that job exceptionally well with no complications.

 - Simple to operate